sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 ![# of LN Node]({{ 'assets/CohortNode.png' | relative_url }})

-#of Nodes is unique pub key in the from the graph output.
+#of Nodes is count of unique pub key in the from the graph output.
 But depending on who  we want to count as nodes, lets define active node as well.
 Active nodes: Nodes with at least one active public channel that has sent at least one update.

 Please note that: